-Sustainability reporting is a central element of modern corporate management.
-It enables companies to systematically record and communicate their performance and strategies in the areas of environmental, social and governance (ESG).
-This form of reporting has become considerably more important in recent years, as companies are increasingly recognising and accepting their responsibility in environmental and social matters.
+Sustainability reporting is a central element of modern sustainability management.
+Corporate management.
+It enables companies to demonstrate their performance and strategies in the areas of environment, social affairs and Corporate management (ESG) systematically and communicate them.
+This form of reporting has become significantly more important in recent years as companies increasingly recognise and assume their responsibility in environmental and social matters.

-Sustainability reporting covers a wide range of topics, including climate protection, resource efficiency, labour conditions, diversity, human rights and ethical business practices.
-Companies are required to present not only their current performance, but also concrete goals, strategies and progress in the area of sustainability.
-Sustainability to disclose.
+Sustainability reporting covers a wide range of topics, including climate protection, resource efficiency, working conditions, diversity, human rights and ethical business practices.
+Companies are encouraged to present not only their current performance, but also specific goals, strategies and progress in the area of Sustainability to disclose.
 Transparent and comprehensive reporting is essential in order to gain and maintain the trust of investors, customers, employees and other stakeholders.

 It helps to strengthen the company's credibility and promote long-term value creation.
 It also enables companies to recognise potential risks and opportunities in connection with sustainability issues at an early stage and act accordingly.